 Our Coordinators help run our events, supervising the events team and organising our programme.
 The team are volunteers themselves and offer their time freely at the events in the spirit of service.
 We also have a paid part-time freelance events manager who deals with operations and programming who also volunteers at many of our events.

-Catherine is the Chair of the Coordinators team and she has been meditating since around 2000 beginning with TM.
+Catherine is the Director and she has been meditating since around 2000 beginning with TM.
 She discovered London Insight Meditation after taking a mindfulness based stress reduction course in 2006.
 Since then she has gradually got more involved, becoming a co-ordinator, attending residential retreats at Gaia House and elsewhere, and now attending a weekly sitting group in central London.
 Catherine is teacher specialising in children under 5.
 She is currently deputy head of a children’s centre in North London.
 Her most consistent “hobbies” are walking in town or in the country, and swimming but she has many other interests but not enough time!

 Andrea was introduced to Zen Buddhism through Roshi Kapleau.
 In 2008, Insight Meditation through Gaia House offered her a lifeline.
 After training as an MBSR facilitator, she completed the Committed Dharma Practitioner Programme.
 She does free-lance work for local government, following a career in green issues and initiation to beekeeping.